Holdenxie/cse15l-lab-reports/LabReport.md

 bash: cd: ar-dz.txt: Not a directory
 ```

-The working directory remain unchanged when the command is ran with a `ar-dz.txt` as an argument.
+The working directory is `home/lecture1/messages` when the command is ran with a `ar-dz.txt` as an argument.
 This is because `ar-dz.txt` is not a valid argument for this command, thus the working directory does not change.
 This is not an error because I ran the command with an invalid argument, as the output states that the file is not directory, so the directory will remain unchanged.